SethTisue/lens-examples/README.md

 Example code for “Lenses: Fields as Values”, my intro talk on functional lenses in Scala.
 Includes code for hand-rolled lenses as well as automatically generated ones using [Shapeless](https://github.com/milessabin/shapeless/) and [Rillit](https://github.com/travisbrown/rillit).

-talk given June 2013 at Scala Days ([details](http://scaladays.org/#/june-11/room2/16:30-17:15/Lenses%3A-Fields-as-Values))
+When & where I've given the talk:

-previous versions given:
+ * June 2013 at Scala Days ([details](http://scaladays.org/#/june-11/room2/16:30-17:15/Lenses%3A-Fields-as-Values))

- * July 2012 at Scalathon in Philadelphia
+ * January 2013 for Chicago-Area Scala Enthusiasts ([details](http://www.meetup.com/chicagoscala/events/95809062/))
  * November 2012 for Boston Scala Enthusiasts ([details](http://www.meetup.com/boston-scala/events/90994702/))
- * January 2013 for Chicago-Area Scala Enthusiasts ([details](http://www.meetup.com/chicagoscala/events/95809062/))
+ * July 2012 at Scalathon in Philadelphia

-(unlike previous versions, the June 2013 version includes coverage of the lens generator Rillit)
+Unlike earlier versions, the June 2013 version includes coverage of the lens generator Rillit.

 ## How to run